VexiDev/Puppeteer/SHEETS.md

 ## Example Ticket Sequence
 <h5>
     <div style="border-left: 4px solid #ffeb3b; background-color: rgba(255, 235, 59, 0.1); padding: 10px;">
-        Note: Customers are just the class that scheduled the ticket.
+        Note: A Customer is just the code that scheduled the ticket.
 They communicate to the worker through the TicketManager
     </div>
 </h5>